DiamondLightSource/fa-archiver-py3/docs/fa-capture.rst

     retrieval.
 Note that this is not particularly accurate and is not tied to the time of capture.

+:ids:
+    Array of requested FA ids captured in ascending numerical order.

 :timestamp:
     Timestamp in matlab format of the first captured sample.

-:ids:
-    Array of requested FA ids captured in ascending numerical order.
+:day:
+    Timestamp in matlab format of the day part of *timestamp*.
+If `-d` was specified then *day+t* will recover the true data timestamp.

+:t:
+    Array of timestamps of the captured data, equal in length to the timebase axis of the *data* array.

 :data:
     Data array.
 See detailed description below.

-Unless `-c` is specified the following fields are set:

-:gapix:
-    This is an array of gap indexes recording the offset into the *data* array of the start of each contiguous data block.
-The first value in the array always has the value 0.

-:gaptimes:
-    Unless `-c` was specified the timestamps in matlab format of the start of each contiguous block is recorded in this array.
-The first value in the array is always equal to *timestamp*.

-If `-z` was specified then a further field is set:
+If `-T` was specified then a further field is set:

 :id0:
-    If `-z` was used to retrieve id0 data then the communication controller timebase counter for the first sample is returned as this value.
+    Array of communication controller timestamps.
+Note that this data is interpolated in blocks, the true timestamp information can be retrieved by fetching FA id 0.

 Data Array